catalyst-cloud/catalystcloud-docs/source/tutorials/network/cloud-socks-proxy-over-ssh.rst

 ------

 In your browser, enter the URL chrome://settings/search#proxy and click on the “Change proxy settings...” button.
-This should open your system internet options, where you can configure a SOCKS proxy as explained previously in the Internet Explorer example.
+This should open your system Internet options, where you can configure a SOCKS proxy as explained previously in the Internet Explorer example.